Author: Ginger Scott

-Thanks to NetGallery and Entangled Publishing (Embrace) for giving me a chance to read this before the official release.
+Thanks to Ginger Scott and NetGallery for letting me read this book before the official release.

 First, I had to remember how to breathe.
 Then, I had to learn how to survive.
 Two years, three months and sixteen days had passed since I was the Rowe Stanton from before, since tragedy stole my youth and my heart went along with it.

 When I left for college, I put a thousand miles between my future and my past.
 I’d made a choice—I was going to cross back to the other side, to live with the living.
 I just didn’t know how.

 An All-American baseball player, Nate wasn’t supposed to notice a ghost-of-a-girl like me.
 But he did.
 He shouldn’t want to know my name.
 But he did.
 And when he learned my secret and saw the scars it left behind, he was supposed to run.
 But he didn’t.